-- A. A Cargo vessel over 500 gross tons (454 metric tons) ITC or a Passenger vessel carrying 12 or more passengers or an OSV over 500 gross tons (454 metric tons); - B. Greater than 90 meters (295 feet) in scantling length - C. Certificated for international voyage - D. Issued ICLL, SOLAS and MARPOL Certificates

-- E. Issued and maintains a valid Certificate of Documentation (US Flag) - F. Certified under 46 CFR Subchapter D, H, I, L or U. - G. Classed under ABS Rules for Building and Classing Steel Vessels
+- A. A Cargo vessel over 500 gross tons ITC or a Passenger vessel carrying 12 or more passengers - B. Greater than 90 meters (295 feet) in scantling length - C. Certificated for international voyages - D. Issued ICLL, SOLAS and MARPOL Certificates - E. Issued and maintains a valid Certificate of Documentation (US Flag) - F. Certified under 46 CFR Subchapter D, H, I, or U - G. Classed under ABS Rules for Building and Classing Steel Vessels, 2017

-The Supplement is divided into twelve sections:
+The Supplement is divided into nine sections:

 Section I contains supplemental requirements in areas where there exist ABS Rule cites for which the USCG has additional requirements.
 For ease of reference, each of these cites is identified by the corresponding ABS Rule number.
 If a Rule cite does not apply to the vessel under consideration, then the associated supplement requirement does not apply.
+This section will apply to vessels certified under 46 CFR Subchapters D, H, I, and U.

-Section II contains the interpretations of 1974 SOLAS (as amended) from the U.S. Administration for those areas in which the USCG has amplifying or additional requirements.
+Section II contains the interpretations of 2014 SOLAS (as amended) from the U.S. Administration for those areas in which the USCG has amplifying or additional requirements.
 For ease of reference, each of these cites is identified by the corresponding SOLAS cite.
 If a SOLAS cite is not applicable to the vessel under consideration, then the associated interpretation does not apply.
+This section will apply to vessels certified under 46 CFR Subchapters D, H, I, and U.

 Section III contains supplemental requirements in areas not contained in the ABS Rules, MARPOL or SOLAS for which the USCG has requirements.
 For ease of reference, each of these cites is identified by subject area title and an arbitrarily assigned paragraph identifier.
+This section will apply to vessels certified under 46 CFR Subchapters D, H, I, and U.